ahdis/mag-emed-pmp/mag-emed/testsetupcara.md

 - If you click on Query Medication List you should get one entry

 ### trouble shooting
-if there are any pmp problems check also https://sct-form.hcuge.ach/sharedtreatmentplan/mhd/logs currently: https://pmp.posttenebrassilico.ch/pmp/mhd/logs if logs are reverted: https://www.browserling.com/tools/text-reverse
+if there are any pmp problems check also: https://ws-pmp-int.cara.ch/pmp2/mhd/logs if logs are reverted: https://www.browserling.com/tools/text-reverse

 ### HP setup